nwestbury/appsheet_react/README.md

 To test this app, I would seperate into front and backend tests.

 ### Frontend Testing
-Jasmine tests similar to what is done in `App.test.js` could be written for all components as unit tests.
-Integration tests could be written using browser automation like Selenium or Puppeteer.
+Jasmine tests similar to what is done in `App.test.js` could be written for all components as frontend unit tests.
+Integration UI tests could be written using browser automation like Selenium or Puppeteer for simulated user flow.

 ### Backend Testing
 Backend unit tests could cover the endpoints using a language-specific testing suite (for example `unittest` in Python).
-In addition, REST testing using `frisby.js` for the API endpoints.
+In addition, Jasmine with `frisby.js` could be used to integration test the output of the endpoints.

 ## API